TODAY’S READING FROM THE OLD TESTAMENT- Jonah 1:1-4-11;

 God counsels Jonah, “Do you have a right to be angry about the vine?”
 He asks why Jonah is more concerned for the vine that withers than the souls of Ninevites that would perish eternally.

 Was Jonah deserving of this favor from God?
-Did he deserve to be spared of the death he deserved for his rebellion against his Maker?
+Did he deserve to be spared of death for his rebellion against his Maker?
 Did he deserve to be delivered from the scorching heat of the sun?
 The Psalmist would sing, “The Lord is the shade on my right hand, the sun shall not smite me by day” (Psalm 121:5-6).

 Did Jonah deserve the mercy of God’s appointed provisions for his salvation?